f4exb/sdrangel/plugins/feature/remotecontrol/readme.md

    * List - For a list of text strings, selectable from a ComboBox in the GUI.
    * Button - For a button that executes a specific command, but does not have any state to be displayed.
 E.g. for a Reset button that executes *RST.
 * Units - The units of the control, if applicable.
 E.g V or Volts for a voltage control.
 This field is used as the default value for the Right Label in the GUI.
-* Set state - SCPI commands that set the state of the setting in the device.
+* Set state - SCPI commands that set the state in the device.
 The value of the control in the GUI can be substituted in to the command by using %d for boolean and integer, %f for float and %s for strings.
-* Get state - SCPI commands that get the state of the setting in the device.
+* Get state - SCPI commands that get the state in the device.
 This is used to update the control in the GUI.
+If multiple queries are specified, the value is taken from the last response.

 <h3>VISA Sensor Dialog</h3>